-All students seeking an Associate in Arts Degree must earn a score of 45 or higher on all sections of the Collegiate Assessment of Academic Proficiency (CAAP), an academic exam designed to measure general education foundational skills attained in the first two years of college.
-Students must register for the CAAP in the Testing Center.
+All students seeking an Associate in Arts Degree must earn a passing score on the Graduate Exit Exam, an academic exam designed to measure general education foundational skills attained in the first two years of college.
+Students must register for the GEE in the Testing Center.

 Testing dates may be found in the Chipola College calendar printed on the inside front cover of this publication.
-The CAAP is offered Fall, Spring and Summer Term I.
+The GEE is offered Fall, Spring and Summer Term I.